sakerbuild/saker.build.ide.eclipse/README.md

 ## Build instructions

+The following JARs of the latest release are needed for building the project:

+* saker.build.jar
+* saker.build-ide.jar

+They can be downloaded from the [official repository](https://nest.saker.build/package/saker.build), then be placed in the working directory and renamed as seen above.

-The project can be built by importing it into Eclipse.
+The project then can be built by importing it into Eclipse.
+(Or see the command line instructions in the CI build description files.)

 ## License